mhbagheri-99/EscapeTheMansion/README.md

 - [Vintage Room]
 - Some Assets from Quixel
 - All sounds from [freesound]
+- Game Menu Picture from [Unsplash]

-**The game has not been finalized and shipped, so in order to stay updated and to play the game when it's released, check my [itch.io] page**
+**The game is now finalized and shipped as a prototype, in order to stay updated and to play the game, please check my [itch.io] page**

    [GameDev.tv]: <https://www.gamedev.tv/p/unreal-5-0-c-developer-learn-c-and-make-video-games>
    [Matt Aspland]: <https://www.youtube.com/@MattAspland>